Red Bank NJ: Where Pop-Culture and Mom and Pop Converge

 EAT: JBJ Soul Kitchen

-Established by local native, Jon Bon Jovi, Soul Kitchen is both training ground and “upscale” dining for those who can’t generally afford to dine out.
+Established by local native Jon Bon Jovi, Soul Kitchen is both a training ground and “upscale” dining for those who can’t generally afford to dine out.
 It is basically a very different (and dignified) kind of soup kitchen.

 Food is local and organic.
 The ambiance lends itself to “meeting your neighbors.”
 Strangers sit together and are encouraged to interact.
-A minimum $10 donation gets you a three course meal, or, if you cannot afford that, you can opt to volunteer, clean, or bus tables.
+A minimal donation gets you a three-course meal, or, if you cannot afford that, you can opt to volunteer, clean, or bus tables.

 Dublin House, Red Bank NJ